BTNSG/plugin-mouseHover/Readme.markdown

 ## Overview

 Hi there!
-Welcome to the documentation of __Mouse Hover__.
+Welcome to the documentation of [__Mouse Hover__](http://store.coronalabs.com/plugin/mouseHover).

 Mouse Hover is a plugin for [Corona](https://coronalabs.com/products/corona-sdk/) projects that are targeting __Windows__ and __macOS__.
 The plugin allows you to detect when the mouse cursor is hovering over display objects simply by adding a _mouseHover_ event listener to them.
 For some reason, Corona doesn't appear to support such hover detection out of the box.
-We kind of needed the ability to check for mouse hovers, so we put some code together.
-It seemed to work pretty ok so we're sharing it as a plugin.
-Hope you like it!
+We kind of needed the ability to check for mouse hovers.
+We put some code together and it seemed to work pretty ok, so we're sharing it as a plugin.
+Hope you like it.
 If you don't let us know what we can change.

 ## Syntax